codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 #### Unassign application from the GitOps Product dashboard
-Unassign an application manually assigned to a Product directly from the GitOps Products dashboard.
+Unassign an application manually assigned to a Product directly from the GitOps Product dashboard.

 A disabled icon indicates that the application is connected through an annotation.

-1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
+1. In the Codefresh UI, from the sidebar, select **Products**.
 1. Mouse over the row with the Product from which to unassign the application, and click **Manage Apps**.
 1. In the card with the application to unassign, click {::nomarkdown}<img src="../../../images/icons/unassign-app.png?display=inline-block">{:/}.
   You can see that the Unassign icon is dsiabled for the `guestbook-app-prod`.